green-coding-solutions/website/content/case-studies/ci-pipeline-energy-variability.md

 We also ran this pipeline on Gitlab, and gathered the same data.
 Gitlab hosted runners only have one cpu, so that simplifies things a bit.

-So after gathering the data and calculating the statistics, here's the results we found, by platform/CPU:
+So after gathering the data from both [Github](https://metrics.green-coding.berlin/ci.html?repo=dan-mm/test-repo-a&branch=main&workflow=66623622) and [Gitlab](https://metrics.green-coding.berlin/ci.html?repo=green-coding-berlin/ci-carbon-testing&branch=main&workflow=48163287) and calculating the statistics, here's the results we found, by platform/CPU:

 {{< rawhtml >}}
 <style>